PitonCMS/Engine/support/designer/security.md

 ## Security Headers
 PitonCMS comes with a default set of security response headers which are defined in `vendor/pitoncms/engine/config/config.default.php`.
 You can overwrite, change, or disable any header in `config/config.local.php`.
 These headers will be added to all HTTP responses for both backend PitonCMS administration pages and front end visitor pages.

-The default response headers are:
+The default response headers are

 ```php
 /**